Deciphering Hypertriton and Antihypertriton Spins from Their Global Polarizations in Heavy-Ion Collisions

-Further assuming nucleons and $\Lambda$ hyperons to have the same polarization, the hypertriton then has the same global polarization as the $\Lambda$ hyperon, i.e., $\mathcal{P}_{^3_\Lambda \text{H}}\approx \mathcal{P}_\Lambda$.
-The same result can be obtained by assuming local thermal equilibrium for nucleons, $\Lambda$ hyperons, and \hyt, where the particle polarization in the non-relativistic limit is given by $\mathcal{P}=\frac{J+1}{3}\frac{w}{T}$ with $J$, $w$, and $T$ being the particle spin, vorticity, and local temperature, respectively~\cite{Becattini:2007sr,Becattini:2013fla,Becattini:2016gvu}.
+Neglecting the small difference between the nucleon and $\Lambda$ polarizations due to the relativistic effect, the hypertriton then has the same global polarization as the $\Lambda$ hyperon, i.e., $\mathcal{P}_{^3_\Lambda \text{H}}\approx \mathcal{P}_\Lambda$.
+The same result is obtained if nucleons, $\Lambda$ hyperon, and \hyt~are in local thermal equilibrium as the polarization of a nonrelativistic particle in this case is given by $\mathcal{P}=\frac{J+1}{3}\frac{w}{T}$ with $J$, $w$, and $T$ being the particle spin, vorticity, and local temperature, respectively~\cite{Becattini:2007sr,Becattini:2013fla,Becattini:2016gvu}.

 The global polarization of \hyt~ can be measured through its weak decays, such as $^3_\Lambda\text{H}\rightarrow \pi^-+^3\text{He}$, $^3_\Lambda\text{H}\rightarrow \pi^-+p+d$, $^3_\Lambda\text{H}\rightarrow \pi^-+n+p+p$, etc. We consider only the two-body decay channel $^3_\Lambda\text{H}\rightarrow \pi^-+^3\text{He}$ because it is easier to experimentally reconstruct the \hyt from its decay product.
 This decay can be viewed as a two-step process of $\Lambda$ decay ($\Lambda\rightarrow \pi^-+p$) followed by the recombination of the proton with the deuteron to form the $^3{\rm He}$, i.e., $p+d \rightarrow^3\text{He}$.
 The transition matrix for the process $\Lambda\rightarrow\pi^-+p$ is given by~\cite{Lee:1957he}